 We continue to prefer cyclical sectors as the U.S. economic expansion continues.
 Recent sector view changes reflected our desire for balance across the growth and value styles.
 Technology continues to lead this bull market.
 We expect industrials to benefit from a potential pickup in capital spending, contingent on U.S.-China trade progress.
 Portfolio considerations and alignment of growth and value styles underpin our modestly positive view of the real estate sector.
-The Saudi oil supply disruption makes energy a potential short-term trade, but impacts are likely temporary, and the medium-term supply-demand balance still tilts negative in our view.
+Lack of sustained price impact from Saudi supply discruptions and the U.S. supply overhang support our negative view.

-Sector F Т v Θ 0 (+) S&P Rationale Cyclical Materials - 2.7 Low valuations, slight improvement in performance, and easing trade tensions help offset lack of infrastructure spending, slower China growth.
-Energy • - 4.6 Saudi supply disruption makes energy a potential short-term trade, but impacts are likely temporary.
-Medium-term supply-demand balance still tilts negative in our view.
-Industrials - • 9.4 Attractive valuations and a potential U.SChina trade deal, though delayed, keep us positive given potential for more business investment; slower global growth is a risk.
-Communication Services 10.5 Our cautious media and telecom views offset a strong growth outlook for internet stocks.
+Sector F т v Θ 0 (+) S&P Rationale Materials - 2.7 Low valuations, slight improvement in performance, and easing trade tensions help offset lack of infrastructure spending, slower China growth.
+Energy 4.4 Lack of sustained price impact from Saudi supply disruptions and the U.S. supply overhang support our negative view.
+Industrials - 9.3 Attractive valuations and our expectation for further progress on trade keep us positive given potential for more business investment; slower global growth is a risk.
+Cyclical Communication Services - 10.4 Our cautious media and telecom views offset a strong growth outlook for internet stocks.
 Importantly, this is not a defensive sector after the 2018 revamp.
-Consumer Discretionary = 10.2 Though valuations are rich, and rising energy costs are a new risk, robust consumer spending and still-low interest rates are beneficial.
-Technology 21.9 Solid spending in areas targeting productivity enhancements, focusing on mobile, cloud computing, automation, and artificial intelligence (AI).
-Financials = 13.2 Difficult interest rate environment remains but recent backup in yields and steepening yield curve help; valuations and dividend payouts are supportive.
-Defensive Utilities • 3.4 Although the near-term interest rate outlook may be more balanced after the latest rise, valuations are high, and we continue to favor cyclical sectors.
-Healthcare - - 13.6 Sector has struggled with policy risks in Washington, D.C.
+Consumer Discretionary - 10.2 Though valuations are rich, robust consumer spending and still-low interest rates are beneficial.
+Technology - 22.3 Solid spending in areas targeting productivity enhancements, focusing on mobile, cloud computing, automation, and artificial intelligence (AI).
+Earnings Iull may be temporary.
+Financials - 12.8 Difficult interest rate environment remains but recent backup in yields and steepening yield curve help; valuations and dividend payouts are supportive.
+Defensive Utilities • 3.5 Although the near-term interest rate outlook may be more balanced after the latest rise, valuations are high, and we continue to favor cyclical sectors.
+Healthcare - 13.6 Sector has struggled with policy risks in Washington, D.C.
 With a solid healthcare spending outlook, favorable demographics, and attractive valuations, the sector looks more interesting.
-Consumer Staples 7.4 Our preference for cyclical sectors, a sluggish growth outlook, and rich valuations offset the potential tailwind from falling interest rates and Fed rate cuts.
-Real Estate = • 3.1 Sound fundamentals, rich yields, our recent alignment of the growth-value styles, and portfolio considerations underpin our modestly positive view.
+Consumer Staples • 7.6 Our preference for cyclical sectors, sluggish growth, and rich valuations offset a possible tailwind from the market's thirst for yield as the Fed cuts rates.
+Real Estate - 3.2 Sound fundamentals, rich yields, our recent alignment of the growth-value styles, and portfolio considerations underpin our modestly positive view.